The Cow Who Clucked

-The Cow Who Clucked is the title of a children's picture book by American illustrator Denise Fleming.
+The Cow Who Clucked is the title of a children's picture book written by American illustrator Denise Fleming.
 It was published in 2006 by Henry Holt and Company.

 Summary

-A cow loses her moo and clucks after she dreams that she was a mother hen.
-So she spends the day searching for her missing moo.
-When the cow asks each farm animal if they have seen her moo, the animals response varies such as "maa, maa" and "quack quack".
+The narrative revolves around Nelly, a cow who clucks instead of moos after she dreams that she is a mother hen.
+She spends the day searching for her missing moo and attempting to replicate it.
+When Nelly asks each farm animal if they have seen her moo, the animals response varies such as "maa, maa" and "quack quack".